yngalxx/Google_play_web_scraper/README.md

 I also use a ‘tqdm’ package to have a progress bar and estimated scraping time.
 Some lines of code are not needed but it was a learning for me and I wanted to try a lot of selenium's functionalities.

-## Important:
+### Important:

 In csv file one column is named usefulness.
-Values in it means how many people like this review.
+Value in a field of this column means how many people like this review.